Saxenda

-Saxenda is an injectable prescription weight loss medication that works by reducing your appetite.
+Saxenda is a prescription injection weight loss medication that works by reducing your appetite.
+It is currently out of stock so Wegovy is a good alternative.

 -

 Saxenda is a weight loss medication that you inject once a day with a pen.
-It works by reducing your appetite over time.
-The active ingredient, liraglutide, copies the hormones normally released after a meal to tell your brain that you’re full.
-As a result, you eat less and lose weight.
+It works by reducing your appetite over a long-term period.
+The active ingredient, liraglutide, mimics the hormones you normally release after you eat which tell your brain that you’re full.
+This makes it easier to eat less and lose weight.
+Saxenda is manufactured by Novo Nordisk.

 Prices